 From the USM Anywhere Events main page, you can search for and filter events based on whether OTX pulses exist for source or destination IP addresses, as well as the severity of different IP Reputation scores.
 See Events List View for more information.

-You can configure the columns/fields related to OTX information to be displayed in the list and save your columns configuration to get back to it whenever you need it.
+You can configure the columns and fields related to OTX information to be displayed in the list and save your columns configuration to get back to it whenever you need it.
 See Configuring Columns for more information.

 Once you have made your selection, the Event list display will be updated to show only those events matching the IP Reputation criteria you specified, plus OTX pulse information, if you selected that option.